ilkhem/icebeem/README.md

 Then, MCC statistics can be computed and visualized using:

 ```
 # compute all pairwise MCCs for ICE-BeeM between seeds X and Y for X in {0..8} and Y in {X+1..9}
 # starting seed can be specified using --seed
 python main.py --config mnist.yaml --representation --mcc --all --n-sims 10
 # compute all pairwise MCCs for an unconditional EBM between seeds X and Y for X in {0..8} and Y in {X+1..9}
 python main.py --config mnist.yaml --representation --mcc --all --n-sims 10 --baseline
 ```

-Finally, to visualize the MCC statistics with a boxplot:
+Finally, to visualize the MCC statistics with a box-plot:

 ```
 # the number of seeds used for boxplot can be specified using --n-sims